 Fabled gemstones have a special allure for treasure hunters.
 From the allegedly cursed Hope Diamond to the mysterious Black Orlov, these priceless stones often come with blood-soaked back stories that only heighten their appeal — and their asking price.
-The Orlov, in fact, inspired The Earl of Hell’s Waistcoat, a multimillion-dollar black diamond at the center of author Liam Ashe’s mystery thriller.
+The Orlov, in fact, inspired The Earl of Hell’s Waistcoat, a multimillion-dollar black diamond at the center of author Liam Ashe’s upcoming mystery thriller.

 First known as the Eye of Brahma Diamond, the Black Orlov was originally a 195-carat stone set as one of the eyes in a statue of the Hindu god Brahma in the capital city of Pondicherry (thus the original name).
 According to local legend, the stone was stolen by a travelling Jesuit monk who was later murdered over the vile theft.